 There are several theories on why endometriosis happens.
-The theory of retrograde menstruation holds that the menstrual blood flows back up through the fallopian tubes and into the peritoneal cavity where the endometrial cells take root and grow.
-Whilst these theories may explain the transportation mechanism, they do not explain why even though all women have retrograde menstruation at some time, not all develop endometriosis.
+The method of retrograde menstruation holds that the menstrual blood flows back up through the fallopian tubes as well as into the peritoneal cavity where the endometrial cells take root and grow.
+While these theories may explain the transportation mechanism, they do not explain why even though all women have retrograde menstruation at some time, not all develop endometriosis.

-Another more recent theory is that the immune system has failed in some way, allowing these rogue cells to grow where they should not instead of recognizing and removing them.
+Another more recent theory is that the immune system has failed in some way, allowing these rogue cells to grow where they should not instead of recognising and removing them.
 Some commentators believe in a genetic predisposition because 7-10% of sufferers have a close relative with the condition.
-However, many sufferers are the only one in the family with the condition.
+However, many sufferers are the only one in the family with the disease.

 Perhaps the connection is more due to shared environment than shared genes.
 Indeed, there is strong evidence linking endometriosis.
-A clear dose-response relationship was shown between low levels of dioxin in the diet and development of endometriosis in rhesus monkeys.
-The more dioxin, the worse the endometriosis, according to experiments conducted at the University of Wisconsin.
-Most of our exposure to dioxin comes from food, the biggest source being meat and dairy produce.
+A clear dose-response relationship showed up between low levels of dioxin in the diet and development of endometriosis in rhesus monkeys.
+Besides, the more dioxin, the worse the endometriosis, according to experiments conducted at the University of Wisconsin.
+Also, most of our exposure to dioxin comes from food, the most significant source being meat and dairy produce.

-Each woman is unique and requires a specialized approach according to her individual biochemistry.
-She responds differently to her environment, may be more or less able to deal with toxicity, and digests and assimilates food differently.
+Each woman is unique and requires a specialised approach, according to her biochemistry.
+She also responds differently to her environment.
+Moreover, she may be more or less able to deal with toxicity and digests and assimilates food differently.

 Endometriosis involves an immune system deficit.
-It is therefore important to identify all immunosuppressant factors including toxic chemicals, heavy metals, harmful organisms, intolerances/allergies, stress and inadequate nutrition.
+It is therefore essential to identify all immunosuppressant factors including toxic chemicals, heavy metals, harmful organisms, intolerances/allergies, stress and inadequate nutrition.

-Endometriosis sufferers have a lower T cell count.
-Echinacea stimulates T cells and natural killer cell activity is increased by selenium, germanium and vitamin C. Proteolytic enzymes also elevate T cells
+People living with endometriosis have a lower T cell count.
+Echinacea stimulates T cells, and selenium increases the natural killer cell activity, germanium and vitamin C. Proteolytic enzymes also elevate T cells

-I find that hypnosis and visualization are useful for illnesses of immunity.
-A good hypnotherapist will help her client to feel more positive, confident, calm and relaxed, all of which will help the immune system.
+I find that hypnosis and visualisation are useful for illnesses of immunity.
+An ethical hypnotherapist will help her client to feel more positive, confident, calm and relaxed, all of which will help the immune system.

 A high-fibre diet and plenty of water are helpful because the fibre absorbs oestrogen.
 Fibre from fresh vegetables, fruits, beans, pulses and wholegrains is the answer, not wheat-based fibre supplements.
 Psyllium and linseeds can form part of a bowel-cleansing programme in conjunction with beneficial bacteria and herbs such as goldenseal.
-Frequent exercise is also thought to lower oestrogen as well as reducing body fat if overweight.
+Frequent exercise also lowers oestrogen as well as reducing body fat if overweight.

 The salivary hormone assay is a useful tool to discover hormone levels before designing a protocol to alter hormone levels.

-Series 1 and 3 prostaglandins are generally thought of as anti-inflammatory.
-Series 2 are considere pro-inflammatory and an excess of them can cause pain and uterine contractions.
-They may also contribute to luteal phase deficit leading to shortened cycles and PMT, and they paralyse the natural killer cells of the immune system.
-Increasing omega 3 fatty acids in the diet can reduce them, and thus immune function is enhanced, pain lessened, PMS alleviated and the natural length of the cycle restored.
+Series 1 and 3 prostaglandins are anti-inflammatory.
+Series 2 are considered pro-inflammatory, and an excess of them can cause pain and uterine contractions.
+They may also contribute to the luteal phase deficit leading to shortened cycles and PMT, and they paralyse the natural killer cells of the immune system.
+Increasing omega-three fatty acids in the diet can reduce them, and thus immune function is enhanced, the pain lessened, PMS alleviated, and the natural length of the cycle restored.

 Series 1 and 3 prostaglandins increase when the beneficial fats from fish, flax, hemp, pumpkin, walnut, evening primrose and green leafy vegetables consumed.
-Fish oils have been found to reduce endometrial implants in rabbits.
+Fish oils reduce endometrial implants in rabbits.
 Meat, dairy and eggs promote the pro-inflammatory prostaglandins.
-Some clients are very sensitive to these and may have to avoid them altogether.
+Some clients are susceptible to these and may have to avoid them altogether.
 A client reported her mid-period spotting stopped when she removed dairy from her diet.
 Avoid margarine, fried food, saturated fat, refined fats and oils (usually labelled pure).
-Opt for extra virgin or cold pressed oils.
+Opt for extra virgin or cold-pressed oils.
 Use olive for cooking because the other oils mentioned are too fragile.

 Poor nutrition will undermine the synthesis of fatty acids.
-For example, vitamins B6, B3 and C, magnesium, zinc and biotin are needed are needed for the conversion of fats to prostaglandins.
+For example, vitamins B6, B3 and C, magnesium, zinc and biotin are necessary for the conversion of fats to prostaglandins.
 Stress, saturated fats, trans fats, alcohol, smoking and sugar also affect this process adversely.

-Integrity of cell membranes depends on essential fatty acids.
-It may be that endometrial cells can only attach to compromised tissue and that a strong cell membrane may prevent them from taking root.
-Having a strong cell membrane also helps protect the cell contents from harm such as free radical damage.
+The integrity of cell membranes depends on essential fatty acids.
+It may be that endometrial cells can only attach to compromised tissue and that a durable cell membrane may prevent them from taking root.
+Having a healthy cell membrane also helps protect the cell contents from harm, such as free radical damage.

 Free radicals are thought to be one of the causes of autoimmune disease and might be a contributing factor in endometriosis.
-Free radicals are destructive molecule that comes from UV light, pollution, illness and smoking.
-To quench these we need an appropriate level of antioxidants from vitamins A, C, E, selenium, super oxide dismutase, glutathione, CoQ10, vitamin B complex, and flavonoids, especially proanthocyanidins.
+Free radicals are a destructive molecule that comes from UV light, pollution, illness and smoking.
+To quench these, we need an appropriate level of antioxidants from vitamins A, C, E, selenium, superoxide dismutase, glutathione, CoQ10, vitamin B complex, and flavonoids, especially proanthocyanidins.

 A nutritional programme to control pain should include fish or flax oil, evening primrose oil, vitamins C, E, K and B complex, zinc, selenium, magnesium, calcium, bioflavonoids and digestive enzymes.
 Fresh ginger tea is also effective against pain.
-Liquidize a two-inch piece, then pour boiling water over and leave to steep.
+Liquidise a two-inch piece, then pour boiling water over and leave to steep.
 Strain and add hot water to taste and a slice of lemon.
-Enterically-coated capsaicin tablets are also helpful if taken several days prior to the onset of the pain.
+Enterically-coated capsaicin tablets are also helpful if taken several days before the onset of the pain.

-One of the most important and overlooked contributions to good health is drinking adequate water.
-People are dehydrated because of central heating, dehydrated food, lack of fresh produce and diuretics like tea and coffee.
+One of the most essential and overlooked contributions to good health is drinking adequate water.
+People are because of central heating, dehydrated food, lack of fresh produce and diuretics like tea and coffee dehydrated.
 Many people do not drink plain water at all.
-Water is required for the transportation of substances in the body, as well as the collection and elimination of toxins and debris.
+Transportation of substances in the body, as well as the collection and elimination of toxins and debris, requires water.
 The policing by the immune system, via the blood, lymph and tissue fluids, relies on adequate hydration.
 We should drink a minimum of eight glasses of filtered water each day.